baolongt/wg-identity-authentication/meeting.md

 }
 ```

-- Will propose that we keep validation per request
+- We keep validation per request
   - its simpler to keep this separate from sequence which stops if ANY (validation or response) fails
   - we get to know if request fails because of valdiation: this will be useful if the relying party wants to know that all the requests were successful before doing other things
 - Error code
   - new code when request fails because of validation failure
 - Sea snake’s response (and similar options)
   - option1: make call to relying party canister
   - option2: make call to target canister
   - option3: target canisters add more error codes to the response, showing that request was not processed successfully
   - thoughts:
     - between option 2 and option3, we’d prefer option 3 because there is no real need to make another call if target canisters are going to make changes anyways
     - between option 1, 2, and 3, we think option 1 is more realistic. option 2 and 3 may take years to get sufficient adoption. we could pursue them.
 But we shouldn’t expect it to materialize in short time.